-CD Christmas Ornaments with paint and glitter: an easy Christmas craft for kids!
+How to Make CD Christmas Ornaments with paint and glitter.

-Hang on to your hats, my lovelies!
+And, hang on to your hats, my lovelies….
 We used GLITTER!
 Lots and lots of glitter!
-Yep!
-You heard me right.
+I know.
+What has come over me?

-Those of you who’ve been following us for a while, know I’m a total glitterphobe.
-Truly, the thought of crafting with loose-glitter actually makes me a bit dizzy.
-What’s come over me, you ask?
-Well, a few weeks ago, I had to kill over an hour in Michael’s (yeah, torture, I know…), and I guess being surrounded by all that dazzling, crafty goodness, I lost my senses for a moment.
+If you’ve been following us for a while, know I’m a total glitter-phobe.
+Truly.
+The thought of crafting with loose-glitter actually makes me a bit dizzy.
+Well, a few weeks ago, I had to kill over an hour in Michael’s Crafts (yeah, torture, I know…).
+Well, I guess being surrounded by all that dazzling, crafty goodness, I lost my senses for a moment.
 I threw caution to the wind, and I picked up a dozen or so teeny-tiny packets of glitter, thinking we MIGHT just give it a go here.

 Supplies for CD Christmas Ornaments:

 How we made our CD Christmas ornaments with paint and glitter:

 The hooligans started out by choosing a few paint colours to work with, and they painted their cds.

 Some chose to keep their colours separate, and some blended them all together.